 The Group's consolidated interim financial information is presented in Pounds Sterling (£), which is also the functional currency of the parent Company.

 Given the current cash balance and cash inflow from the Group’s producing assets, the Directors have concluded, at the time of approving the consolidated interim financial information, that there is a reasonable expectation, based on the Group’s cash flow forecasts, that the Group can continue in operational existence for the foreseeable future, which is deemed to be at least 12 months from the date of signing the consolidated financial information.
-Accordingly they continue to adopt the going concern basis in preparing the consolidated interim financial information.
+Accordingly, they continue to adopt the going concern basis in preparing the consolidated interim financial information.
 If there is a further drop in oil prices, or the Wressle development is delayed as a result of COVID-19, then it is possible that further funding would be required.

 2 Summary of significant accounting policies

-The condensed interim financial information has been prepared using policies based on International Financial Reporting Standards (IFRS and IFRIC interpretations) issued by the International Accounting Standards Board (“IASB”) as adopted for use in the EU.
-The condensed interim financial information has been prepared using the accounting policies which will be applied in the Group’s statutory financial information for the year ended 31 July 2018.
+The condensed interim financial information has been prepared using policies based on International Financial Reporting Standards (IFRS and IFRIC interpretations) issued by the (“IASB”) as adopted for use in the EU.
+The condensed interim financial information has been prepared using the accounting policies which will be applied in the Group’s statutory financial information for the year ended .

 Basic EPS has been calculated on the loss after taxation divided by the weighted average number of shares in issue during the period.
 Diluted EPS uses an average number of shares adjusted to allow for the issue of shares, on the assumed conversion of all in-the-money options.